wp-plugins/pop-up/readme.txt

 * Trigger the pop-up on click
 * 6 professional pop-up designs
 * Elaborate custom visual editor with live pop-up preview
-* Highly customizable pop-ups (size, fonts, buttons, colours, content, background)
+* Highly customizable pop-ups (fonts, button, colours, content, background)
 * All Google Web Fonts
 * Pop-up performance stats

-Would you like to know when they are ready?
-[Sign up to our newsletter](https://shop.chop-chop.org/?utm_source=wordpressorg&utm_medium=link&utm_campaign=available-in-pro) and grab 5% OFF code.
+Would you like to know when it's ready?
+[Sign up to our newsletter](https://shop.chop-chop.org/?utm_source=wordpressorg&utm_medium=link&utm_campaign=available-in-pro) and grab a 5% OFF code.

 == Installation ==